 We believe that the voices and perspectives of adults with autism should be included in decisions and discussions about issues that affect them.
 This is why we have chosen to become a human services cooperative rather than a more traditional social service agency.
-The Illinois Association of Microboards and Cooperatives defines a human services cooperative as a non-profit organization created by three or more unrelated individuals (or their families) who come together to share services.

 Role of parents and other family members

 Because of our self-advocacy focus, we do try to encourage people with autism to assume leadership roles in the organization.
 This allows us to build decision-making skills that will be useful in the workplace and in the community.
 We welcome support persons or relatives to visit or join as “associate” members and can also serve on the board of directors, volunteer for any of our committees and particpate in any of Puzzle Solver’s events.

 Relationship to the larger community

 Puzzle Solvers is an independent group and is not affiliated with any other local or national autism/disability group.
 However, we are working to develop positive, cooperative relationships with other community groups.

 Our organization does not duplicate or compete with other autism-related or disability-related organizations in the community.
 While there are several very good services for children and adolescents with autism, and a support group for parents of younger children, there is no other group specifically for adults who have an autism spectrum condition.